-In February 2023, the Australian Government announced a mid-term independent review of the National Health Reform Agreement.
-This review will focus on what's working well and what can be improved.
-The independent review will report back in December 2023.
+In February 2023, the Commonwealth announced an independent Mid-term Review of the National Health Reform Agreement.
+This Review will focus on what's working well and what can be improved.
+The independent reviewers will report back in December 2023.